 How to use it: ¿Me pones una caña, por favor?
 (I’ll have a small draft beer, please.)

-Desserts in Spain can be anything from a slice of chocolate cake to a piece of fruit.
-The former usually comes after dinner while the later is more common after lunch.
+Dessert in Spain can be anything from a slice of chocolate cake to a piece of fruit.
+The former usually comes after dinner, while the latter is more common after lunch.
 If you order a menú del día, your dessert will often be included in the price of your meal.

-If you’re not picky, asking for a vino tinto will get you a glass of the house red.
-But if you want to get more specific, keep in mind that wine in Spain is almost always ordered by the region, not by the grape.
+If you're not picky about wine, asking for a vino tinto will get you a glass of the house red.
+But if you want to get more specific, keep in mind that wine in Spain is almost always ordered by the region, not the grape.

 When it comes to red wines in Spain, two regions all but dominate drink menus and wine lists: Rioja and Ribera.
 The former is Spain’s best-known wine region even abroad, but the latter is starting to give it a run for its money.